 Peripheral Causes of Vertigo

 There are a number of factors that can relate to the ear when it comes to vertigo.
-This is because the ear is responsible for much of the sensory data that is used for determining balance and spatial orientation.
+This is because the ear is responsible for much of the sensory data that determine balance and spatial orientation.
 Here are some of the primary causes of peripheral vertigo.

 BPPV (Benign Paroxysmal Positional Vertigo)